Selling or showing pornography to a child under 18 is a Nevada sex crime that carries misdemeanor penalties of up to six months in jail in Nevada.

 A defense attorney's first goal in any criminal case is to try to get the matter dismissed.
 But if the prosecution refuses to drop charges, a defense attorney would try to negotiate a plea bargain whereby the obscenity charge is reduced to something that carries less of a social stigma such as the Nevada crime of breaching the peace.

-Once a defendant gets a misdemeanor conviction in Nevada, he/she has to wait two (2) more years before the court may seal the criminal record.
+Once a defendant gets a misdemeanor conviction in Nevada, he/she has to wait for one (1) more year before the court may seal the criminal record.
 Once the record is sealed, the conviction won't show up in most background checks.
 Read more about sealing Nevada criminal records.